JackSzwergold/Preworn-Main/README_CAPISTRANO.md

     ssh_options[:config] = false

 But this fix for one issue might open up the script the new errors stemming from newer versions of `net-ssh`.
-So best play it safe & just be sure `net-ssh` is the one being used.
+So best play it safe and just be sure `net-ssh` is the one being used.

 ### Understanding Capistrano